yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Caching/01-overview-in-progress.md

 ## Cache Settings

-To learn how to configure cache settings, see <!-- TODO: Link to cache settings -->.
+To learn how to configure cache settings, see [this article](02-cache-configuration.md)<!-- Update link if required -->.

 ## Scaling